scalamolecule/molecule-old/README_free.md

 ## STEP 1 - Give Intellij enough memory (once)

-In order for Intellij to be happy, set VM option -Xmx2G in preferences:
+In order for Intellij to be happy, set the VM option to for instance -Xmx2G in the preferences:

 `Preferences > Build, Execution, Deployment > Compiler > Scala Compiler > Scala Compiler Server / VM options`